Eimskip: Amendment to AGM 2022 proposal

-The Company has received an amendment from Gildi pension fund regarding item no. 6 on the AGM's agenda (Proposal of the Company's Reumneration Policy).
+The Company has received an amendment from Gildi pension fund regarding item no. 4 on the AGM's agenda (Proposal to grant the Board of Directors an authorization to purchase own shares cf. Art.
+11.2 of the Company’s Articles of Association).

 All meeting documents are available on 2022 AGM‘s site